Xylitol is a type of natural sugar alcohol found in plants and is also a type of colorless crystalline solid that is easily soluble in water.

 Xylitol use in large doses, however, might result in abrupt liver failure and even death.
 One cannot exaggerate how harmful xylitol is to dogs.
 Unfortunately, it might be more dangerous than you realize.

-So, it is always better to rather avoid feeding xylitol to your dog.
+So, it is always better to avoid feeding your dog xylitol.
 There is no safer amount of xylitol consumption in dogs.

 Xylitol-Based Recipes For Dog Treats

-Sorry, since xylitol is a toxic ingredient for dogs, we are not able to provide any xylitol-based recipes to you.
-You rather stop giving foods that may contain xylitol.
+Sorry, since xylitol is a toxic ingredient for dogs, we cannot provide you with any xylitol-based recipes.
+You would rather stop giving foods that may contain xylitol.

 Xylitol may be found in the following foods that you must avoid.
 Ingestion of any of these foods could lead to xylitol poisoning in your dogs: